DragonSenses/complete-ecommerce-store/journey.md

 - `.env` file which contains our `DATABASE_URL='...'`
 - `schema.prisma` which contains what changes we need to make to this file.

-Let's place our connection string `DATABASE_URL` inside our `.env` and replace the old one.
-Now update our provider in `schema.prisma`.
+1. Let's place our connection string `DATABASE_URL` inside our `.env` and replace the old one.

+2. Now update our provider in `schema.prisma`.
+Still inside the "Connecting to your database" window in planetscale, switch from the `.env` tab to `schema.prisma` tab.

 ```prisma
 generator client {